Curved Page Divider

 Adjust your schedule as needed.
 If your child is frustrated — or alternately, if your child is very engaged in learning — make a change in your schedule to allow for a break (and revisit at a later day or time) or to spend time delving deeper into the topic.
 Consider working with your child on those activities or subjects that are more difficult during the day when your child is most alert and engaged.

-Examples of rewards include praise; stickers; choosing a movie; a treat such as ice cream, candy, or a popsicle; tablet time; choosing a family activity; playing with a special toy; free-choice time; or an extra 15 minutes to play before bedtime.
+Examples of rewards include praise, stickers, choosing a movie, a treat such as ice cream, candy, or a popsicle, tablet time, choosing a family activity, playing with a special toy, free-choice time, or an extra 15 minutes to play before bedtime.

 Learn more about helping a child in foster care